YouTube Advertising Revenue: What You Actually Earn Per View

 How much does a YouTube channel with 100,000 subscribers make from ads?

-A 100,000-subscriber YouTube channel typically earns $500–$2,500 per month from advertising revenue, depending on upload frequency and niche.
-Subscriber count alone doesn't determine income — monthly views and CPM matter far more.
+A 100,000-subscriber YouTube channel typically earns $500-$2,500 per month from advertising revenue, depending on upload frequency and niche.
+Subscriber count alone does not determine income.
+Monthly views and CPM matter far more.
 A channel averaging 200,000 monthly views with a $5 RPM earns roughly $1,000/month.
 Many creators at this level supplement ad revenue with sponsorships, Patreon memberships, or Substack newsletters to build more predictable, diversified income streams.

 Is YouTube ad revenue enough to make a full-time income?

-YouTube ad revenue alone is rarely sufficient for full-time income until a channel consistently generates 500,000+ monthly views.
-Most mid-tier creators find that ads contribute only 30–50% of total earnings, with sponsorships, affiliate deals, and memberships filling the gap.
-The creator economy reality is that diversification is essential — platforms like Patreon or Substack provide recurring revenue that stabilizes unpredictable CPM fluctuations caused by algorithm changes, advertiser pullbacks, or seasonal dips.
+YouTube ad revenue alone is rarely enough for full-time income until a channel consistently generates 500,000 or more monthly views.
+Most mid-tier creators find that ads contribute only 30-50% of total earnings, with sponsorships, affiliate deals, and memberships filling the gap.
+Platforms like Patreon or Substack provide recurring revenue that helps smooth out unpredictable CPM swings caused by algorithm changes, advertiser pullbacks, or seasonal dips.

 How do YouTube RPM and CPM differ, and which should I track?

-RPM (Revenue Per Mille) is the more useful metric for creators because it reflects actual take-home earnings per 1,000 views after YouTube's revenue share.
+RPM (Revenue Per Mille) is the more useful metric for creators.
+It shows your actual take-home earnings per 1,000 views after YouTube's revenue share.
 CPM measures what advertisers pay before the platform takes its cut.
-If your CPM is $10, your RPM will typically be $4.50–$5.50.
+If your CPM is $10, your RPM will typically be $4.50-$5.50.
 Always track RPM in YouTube Studio to accurately project monthly income.
 CPM is useful for understanding advertiser demand in your niche, but RPM tells you what actually lands in your AdSense account.